isomerpages/obs-oac/_about-us/Council Members.md

 ***Updates***:
 * 28 July 2023 - Mohamed Sayadi was appointed as the 19th&nbsp;OAE Council Member in the ex-officio capacity as MOE Deputy Director of Physical, Sports and Outdoor Education Branch.
-* xx Oct 2023 - Eddie Foo was appointed to replace Ms Delphine Fong due to retirement.
+* 9 Nov 2023 - Eddie Foo was appointed to replace Ms Delphine Fong due to retirement.

 ## Co-Chairs